CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 #### SYS.1.2.2.M9 Local Communication Filtering (CI)

-Basically, central measures such as segmentation of networks, zoning and packet filtering in the corporate and government sector are generally implemented by dedicated active network components that are set up at suitable locations.
+Basically, central measures such as segmentation of networks, zoning and packet filtering in the corporate and government sector are usually realized by dedicated active network components that are set up at appropriate locations.
 However, in the sense of a staggered defense (defense-in-depth), the local firewall should be activated if more protection is required.

 Windows Server 2012 (R2) includes a local firewall for this purpose, the so-called "Windows Firewall with Advanced Security (WFAS)".
 This should be activated and set as strictly as possible for incoming and outgoing traffic.

 The WFAS can be managed by GPOs.
 This is recommended to keep the configuration consistent and central.
 The administration of concrete firewall rules is outside the scope of this building block.
 For this, the building block firewall is to be used.

 Also implemented by WFAS are the native IPsec features of Windows Server 2012 (R2).
 These should be used to ensure the identity and integrity of the connection to remote systems, as this is not possible with packet filtering alone.
-The secure configuration of IPsec connections is also not part of this module.
+The secure configuration of IPsec connections is also not content of this block.
 It is handled in the module VPN.

 #### SYS.1.2.2.M10 Disk Encryption on Windows Server 2012 (C)
 A suitable means of protecting the confidentiality of data at rest, not during transport, is the encryption of hard disks and other data carriers.
 It should be noted that the data must be decrypted for processing (for example, in the case of encryption of the boot medium already during the boot process) and always remain readable until the system is shut down or put into sleep mode.
 With server systems often running around the clock, protection is ultimately limited, but can be helpful against physical attacks such as theft of media when combined with appropriate other measures.
 Windows brings with it the tool BitLocker, which is also available in Windows Server 2012 (R2) in all editions.